Abhi-2023-dot/Term-Project-Milestone-1/README.md

 # Analysis:

-![Gender Distribution of Enrollment](Visualizations/EducationAccessRate.png)
+![Gender Distribution of Enrollment](Visualizations/EducationAccessRate.png) This bar chart compares the enrollment rates of female and male students in the top 5 countries (Albania, Afganistan, Algeria, Angola, and Armenia).
+The visualization highlights gender disparities in education access, with some countries showing a higher enrollment rate for females, while others have a more balanced distribution.
+This analysis helps identify regions where targeted interventions may be needed to improve gender equality in education.
-![Geographic Distribution of Gender Parity](Visualizations/GenderParityIndex.png)
+![Geographic Distribution of Gender Parity](Visualizations/GenderParityIndex.png) It shows the geographic distribution of the School Enrollment Gender Parity Index (GPI) across different countries.
+The map indicates color encoding to represent variations in GPI values, where higher values (closer to 1) indicate better gender parity and lower values indicate gender disparities
-![Average Enrollment Rates by Countires](Visualizations/LiteracyRates.png)
+![Average Enrollment Rates by Countires](Visualizations/LiteracyRates.png) It shows the average enrollment rates by countries, all nations are defined by different colours and the numbers which are on top of the bars are "Total Enrollment" but on Y axis it shows in average.
-![Rural vs. Urban Enrollment Disparities by Country](Visualizations/SchoolCompletion.png)
+![Rural vs. Urban Enrollment Disparities by Country](Visualizations/SchoolCompletion.png) It shows the total enrollment of students in schools from rural and urban areas according to top 5 countries.
+The disparity in Armenia is at the peak in urban area and least one is in Angola in rural.
-![Spending on tertiary education by country](Visualizations/EducationInvestment.png)
+![Spending on tertiary education by country](Visualizations/EducationInvestment.png) This horizontal bar chart compares spending on tertiary education across different countries.
+The countries are listed on the Y-axis, and the percentage of spending is shown on the X-axis.
+The bars are sorted in descending order, so the countries with the highest spending appear at the top (e.g., Norway, Finland, Luxembourg)